• Brain atlas sensitivity

 The system requirements for MCXLAB are the same as MCX: you have to make

-sure that you have a CUDA-capable graphics card with properly configured
+sure that you have a CUDA-capable graphics card with a properly configured

 graphics driver (you can run the standard MCX binary first to test if your

-system is capable to run MCXLAB).
-Of course, you need to have either Matlab
+system is capable of running MCXLAB).
+Of course, you need to have either MATLAB

 or Octave installed.